 Eight years later, McKeldin ran unsuccessfully for mayor of Baltimore, losing to Howard W. Jackson.
 He suffered another setback in 1942 when he opposed Herbert R. O'Conor in the Maryland gubernatorial race.
 The following year, however, he defeated Jackson in the race for mayor of Baltimore.

 McKeldin served as mayor of Baltimore from 1943 to 1947.
 Among the achievements of his administration were the completion of Friendship Municipal Airport (now Baltimore Washington International Airport); the construction of a new civic center; and the management of Baltimore's wartime economy.
-He also appointed the first African American to the Baltimore School Board, which earned him a reputation as an advocate of racial integration and civil rights.
+He also appointed George McMechen to the Baltimore School Board, the first African American to hold this position, which earned McKeldin a reputation as an advocate of racial integration and civil rights.

 In 1946, McKeldin again lost his bid for the governorship--this time to William Preston Lane, Jr. Four years later, however, McKeldin faced Lane again and successfully used an anti sales tax platform to defeat him.
 As governor of Maryland from 1951 to 1959, McKeldin launched a vigorous program of reform and reconstruction, which included the Sobeloff Commission on State Government and Bureaucratic Administration and a twelve year plan for state highway construction.
 He achieved nationwide prominence at the 1952 Republican Convention when he was selected to nominate Dwight D. Eisenhower for the presidency.

 In 1959, McKeldin ran again for mayor of Baltimore, losing this time to Harold Grady.
 He retired to private law practice with his associate, William Adelson.
 In 1963 he returned to public life, narrowly defeating Philip H. Goodman in the race for mayor of Baltimore.